Carlo Lombardi (Unionist soldier): Union Army career

 As soon as Lombardi landed in the States he enlisted, again as a captain, in the Union Army where he was appointed command of a Company of African-American soldiers, distinguishing himself for "uncommon bravery".

 Death

-He took part to the Second Battle of Fort Fisher, North Carolina, viewed by many as decisive in the American Civil War.
+He took part in the Second Battle of Fort Fisher, North Carolina, viewed by many as decisive in the American Civil War.
 He died there on 16 January 1865, when the powder magazine in the fortress accidentally detonated causing hundreds of casualties on both sides.
 The Confederate garrison had surrendered just one day earlier.

 Homage

 Carlo Lombardi was mentioned in the exhibition Brescia per l'America per Brescia, dedicated to Brescian citizens who contributed to any fields of American history and culture.
 The exhibition was hosted in the city museum Santa Giulia in Summer 2010.